By Udemma Chukwuma

 talented…display your talent.”

-To address this issue, he is of the view that school
+To address this issue, he is of the view that the school

-curriculum needs to be looked into, adding that training after school such as internship
+curriculum needs to be looked into, adding that training after school, such as an internship

-programme is necessary for any artist who just left school.
-“Artist should be
+programme, is necessary for any artist who has just left school.
+“Artists should be

 groomed on how to enter the market and behave professionally, and the only way

-you can get some of these knowledge is by going through some mentorship, or
+you can get some of this knowledge is by going through some mentorship, or

-attachment, with an experienced or established artist, so that they can guard
+attachment, with an experienced or established artist, so that they can guide

 you along the line.”